 Some of the key terms and criteria of Temporary Assistance (TA) include the following.
-In order to get cash assistance from the Department of Social Services, recipients of the program must be currently working or in training/work type activities (such as employment, job training, subsidized, job search and job readiness assistance, etc.).
+In order to get cash assistance (TANF) from the Department of Social Services in Missouri, recipients of the program must be currently working or in training/work type activities (such as employment, job training, subsidized, job search and job readiness assistance, etc.).
 They need to be doing this after at most two years of receiving assistance.
 Read more on welfare and applying for TANF across the nation.

 MO HealthNet for Pregnant Women and Newborns - Similar to the kids program above, however this is the state’s MO HealthNet program for newborns and pregnant women.
 This medical care program provides healthcare and medical coverage that is paid for by public funds including sixty-day postpartum coverage.
 Aid is offered for pregnant women that meet income guidelines.
 Once determined to be eligible, the coverage continues through the client’s postpartum period despite subsequent increases in income.